-For patients that experienced any AE during follow-up, 87.2% and 80.2% of said AEs occurred within the first 6 months of therapy for patients on abiraterone and enzalutamide, respectively (Figure 2 and 3).
+For patients that experienced any AE during followup, 87.2% and 80.2% of AEs occurred within the first six months of therapy for patients on abiraterone and enzalutamide, respectively (Figs. 2, 3).

-For patients utilizing Abiraterone and experiencing an AE, cumulative incidence of AEs at 3,6,9 and 12 months were: 67.2%, 81.9%, 90.5% and 93.9%, respectively.
-Among Enzalutamide users experiencing an AE, cumulative incidence of AEs at 3,6,9 and 12 months were: 51.4%, 70.7%, 82.6% and 88.1%, respectively.
+For patients using abiraterone and experiencing an AE, cumulative incidences of AEs at three, six, nine, and 12 months were 67.2%, 81.9%, 90.5% and 93.9%, respectively.
+Among enzalutamide users experiencing an AE, cumulative incidences of AEs at three, six, nine, and 12 months were 51.4%, 70.7%, 82.6%, and 88.1%, respectively.

-With regards to the severity of adverse events, the distribution of adverse events among grade 1, 2, 3 and 4 were 32%, 44.9%, 22.7% and 0.4%, respectively.
+With regards to the severity of AEs, the distribution of adverse events among grade 1, 2, 3, and 4 were 32%, 44.9%, 22.7%, and 0.4%, respectively.
 There were no grade 5 AEs.
-The most commonly reported AE in the abiraterone group was abnormal liver function, grade 1 severity and in the enzalutamide group; hypertension, grade 2.
+The most commonly reported AE was abnormal liver function (grade 1) in the abiraterone group and hypertension (grade 2) in the enzalutamide group.
 Hypertension was the most commonly reported grade 3 AE in both groups.
 One grade 4 AE occurred in the abiraterone group, attributable to hypokalemia.
 No cases of hypokalemia were reported in the enzalutamide group.
-Of the 6 hypokalemia cases in the abiraterone group, all patients had been receiving 10mg prednisone at the time of the AE (Table 1).
+Of the six hypokalemia cases in the abiraterone group, all patients had been receiving 10 mg prednisone at the time of the AE (Table 1).